Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review GMAT Prep Books

-The GMAT Official Guide from GMAC, along with its sister book, Official Guides Quantitative Review and Verbal Review, are considered the written authorities on GMAT prep and are very valuable to the Princeton prep course.
+The GMAT Official Guide from GMAC is considered the written authority on GMAT prep and is very valuable to the Princeton prep course.

-However, these books do not necessarily track with the Princeton Review curriculum and should be looked at as a complement to the actual prep course.
-Their primary value lies in their official questions, supplementing the practice questions already provided by Princeton Review.
+However, this book does not necessarily track with the Princeton Review curriculum and should be looked at as a complement to the actual prep course.
+Its primary value lies in its official questions, supplementing the practice questions already provided by Princeton Review.

 In fact, I would suggest focusing on the Princeton Review questions first, and the GMAT Official Guide questions second.
 The Princeton Questions go deeper and often cover more ground.
 Overall though, I love that Princeton provides this guide to its students.